keelerm84/.emacs.d/README.md

     sudo yum install python-markdown2
     sudo ln -s /usr/bin/markdown2 /usr/bin/markdown

+The use of the global tagging system requires the emacs-global extension.

+    sudo yum install emacs-global

 In order to get the syntax highlighting in exported PDF documents from Org Mode, you need to install the python pygments and LaTeX minted packages.